Workplace policies

 First Issued: February 2014

-The Uniting Church SA recognises that it is a part of a wider Community and values the essential contribution made by Volunteers.
-The Volunteering Services Day is an initiative to enable the staff for one normal working day a year, the opportunity to volunteer their time at a Uniting Church charity, or another mutually agreed charity of their choice.
+The Uniting Church in Australia, Synod of South Australia (UCASA) recognises that it is a part of a wider community and values the essential contribution made by volunteers.
+The Volunteering Services Day program is an initiative to give UCASA employees the opportunity to support a Uniting Church Ministry Centre, or another mutually agreed charitable organisation of their choice, one (1) normal rostered working day per calendar year.

 Whistleblowers Policy